abhinav-193/Small_Projects/Rock Paper Scissors Game/README.md

 ## Introduction:

 Rock, paper, and scissors game is a simple yet fun game.
 In this project, the *User* can play against the *Computer*.
 Both the players can choose from three options: a **Rock**, **Paper** or **Scissors**.
 Based on user and computer choices, the outcome can be either *Win*, *Loss* or *Draw*.
-Both the players can have inifinite number of moves, and the scoreboard moves up based on the wins, losses and draws for each player.
+Both the players can have infinite number of moves, and the scoreboard moves up based on the wins, losses and draws for each player.

 ## HTML Layout